The Best Excursions and Tours Along Italy’s Coast

 Find it in: Rome, Italy

-3. Tour The Pope’s Summer Residence In Castel Gandolfo
+3. Tour of the Pope's Summer Residence in Castel Gandolfo

 What: Tour the Pope’s private summer residence, the Pontifical Villas in Castel Gandolfo, admiring the 15th-century farmhouse, gardens, fountains and Roman ruins.
 Then head to Vatican City to see the Vatican Museum, Sistine Chapel and St. Peter’s Basilica.